 In your situation, you should first figure out what your expenses will be once you and your wife retire, says Hook.
 Use retirement income projection tools to check whether your wife’s pension, your investment income, and eventually Social Security will cover your fixed living costs.
 If they do, there’s no reason to take out a reverse mortgage now.
 “If you run short of money later on, you could take out a reverse mortgage then," says Hook.

 You can borrow roughly 50% to 70% of your home equity.
 But the exact amount depends on your age, the type of loan, and the value of your home.
-You can estimate how much you can get with the National Mortgage Lenders Association’s calculator.
+You can estimate how much you can get with Money's calculator.
 The older you are, the more you can get, so it benefits you to wait.
 Plus, there are closing costs and fees to set up a reverse mortgage, which can run into the thousands of dollars.
-That’s money you might not need to spend.
+That's money you might not need to spend.

 If you do find you need the cash from your home—maybe your healthcare costs go up more than expected, or you have a medical crisis—set up a reverse mortgage as a line of credit, suggests Hook.
 “You can tap it as needed,” he says.